OpenBankingUK/knowledge-base-pub/docs/standards/open-data.md

 ### **Where can I find the latest Open Data API specifications?**

-The latest version can be found under <a href="hhttps://openbanking.atlassian.net/wiki/spaces/DZ/pages/1103233381/Open+Data+API+Specifications+v2.3" class="external-link" rel="nofollow">
-Open Data API Specifications v2.3</a>
+The latest version can be found under <a href="https://openbankinguk.github.io/opendata-api-docs-pub/v2.4.0/" class="external-link" rel="nofollow">Open Data API Specifications v2.4</a>